ninabarzh/broomstick/content/posts/defendable-internet3.md

 Yes, regulation can help, but only if it is clever.
 GDPR-style fines alone are a weak incentive.
 Effective regulation would mandate maintenance windows, enforce minimum security standards before shipping, and encourage international cooperation.
 Cybercrime does not respect borders, so resilience standards should not either.

 Of course, resistance will be fierce.
 Change always meets pushback, especially when it threatens profits or prestige.
-But maintaining the status quo is a choice — a circus that happens to be on fire.
+But maintaining the status quo is a choice, a circus that happens to be on fire.

 ## Humans, realistically